 What types of jobs are in an enrichment facility?

-The jobs are a mix of professional and skilled workers, including management, engineers, safety professionals, laboratory technicians, training personnel, maintenance staff, health
+The jobs are a mix of professional and skilled workers, including management, engineers, safety professionals, laboratory technicians, training personnel, electricians, maintenance

 What does a uranium enrichment facility do?